RishikeshYadav95/bankManagementSystem/README.md

 Follow the steps to run ATM Simulator.

-0. Install Java and MySQL on your server.[Prerequisite]
+*Prerequisite: Install Java and MySQL on your server.

 1. Fork the Project / Download the source code as a zip file.
 2. Extract the code on your server.